AudreyCherrie/i-pics/README.md

 - Git clone repo then you will need to install venv that is a  virtual enviroment and run source virtual/bin/activate

 - Then pip freeze > requirements.txt

+## To run the application, in your terminal:

+$ python3 manage.py runserver

+## Testing the Application
+tests on class files

+  $ python3 manage.py test

+## Technologies Used
+This project was generated using

+1.Python version 3.8.0.
+2.Django
+3.Bootstrap
+4.javascript
+5.PSQL database
+6.HTML,CSS